Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 1. Consent.
-For any activity which is documented in this statement as 'requiring consent' before being performed, describe the full process of what you as an operator consider 'obtaining consent'.
-Additionally, state if this process is considered by you the operator to conform to any relevant legislation (this may prove relevant in the context of e.g. the GDPR as it relates to consent).
+For any activity which is documented in this statement as 'requiring consent' before being performed, describe the full process of what you as an operator consider 'obtaining consent', distinguishing clearly between any implicit and explicit consent models.
+Additionally, state if these processes are considered by you the operator to conform to any relevant legislation (this may prove relevant in the context of e.g. the GDPR as it relates to consent).